NITHINMERUGU555/Visual-health-Dashboard/README.md

 - **Browser Developer Tools (Chrome DevTools)**: Employed for real-time debugging, layout inspection, and performance testing.
 - **Image Editing Tools**: Used to create and optimize graphical assets and background images used in the dashboard.

+Below are website screenshots showcasing all the main pages of the Visual Health Dashboard project.

 ### Home Page

 ![Home Page](home.png)